vivianwong19/DH110-2021F/assignment07/README.md

 * At the 6:35 timestamp, I explicitly asked for feedback about the designs and got the following insight:
 > The toggle at the bottom was misleading because the color of the active button was white on top of a blue background, but they thought that the blue color represented the active button.

-* I ended up changing the toggle design before Cognitive Walkthrough 2.
+* I ended up changing the toggle design before I conducted the interview for Cognitive Walkthrough 2.